VersatileFloof/VersatileFloof/README.md

 Fan of a wide range of things but my current top favorites are… Dwumrohl- i mean drumroll please!!…….
 Warrior cats, my singing monsters (could you tell?)
 Pokémon.
 Five nights at Freddy’s and the walking dead (when I feel like it) any of these mentioned and I get very excited

+.
-im usually under the Bakery area chilling with friends. i don't really talk unless you speak first or im just fully warmed up to you . it also depends on if im doing anything else. im a nice person i dont bite (useualy) i promise.  not the best talker so we kinda just chill (unless acknowledged
+im usually under the Bakery area chilling with friends. i don't really talk unless you speak first or im just fully warmed up to you . it also depends on if im doing anything else. im a nice person i dont bite (useualy) i promise.  not the best talker so we kinda just chill (unless acknowledged. i will almost always have this github attacthed to my pony

 im an evesdropper. sorry about that lol